-Loading up on additional medication is a key aspect of travelling with diabetes, but there are several things that can trip you up if you have not considered them before your holiday begins.
+Loading up on additional medication is a crucial aspect of travelling with diabetes.
+Still, there are several things that can trip you up if you have not considered them before your holiday begins.

 We’ve provided a run through of what to note while planning your holiday, which could help you avoid unwanted, stressful situations later on.